Cartagena Rooftop

 If you want to get your conversational skills up to snuff, which is the best thing to work on if you have a trip coming up soon, Italki is the way to go.

 When we learn languages as toddlers, we don’t acquire most of it through flashcards or textbooks.
 Our initial language acquisition is through hearing words and phrases and learning to repeat and use them in the right context.
+That’s why some of the best websites for learning languages seek to imitate these methods.

-Yet another believer in spaced repetition, Glossika tailors their learning to your particular language level, and seeks to recreate the way humans learn languages naturally.
+A believer in spaced repetition, Glossika tailors their learning to your particular language level, and seeks to recreate the way humans learn languages naturally.
 They believe that using full sentence practice, as they call it, helps you learn pronunciation, grammar, and vocabulary all at once.

 Looking out over Cartagena, Colombia, where I got to practice my Spanish again

 Who doesn’t want to watch Netflix for an hour and chalk it up to productivity?
+Who knew Netflix could be one of the best language learning websites?

 Language Learning With Netflix provides subtitles for series on Netflix.
 You might ask, doesn’t Netflix already give that option as well?
 Yes, BUT here’s where Language Learning With Netflix does it much better.